Buying Eyeglasses in Germany

 Buying Eyeglasses in Germany – Local’s Guide [2026]

-Prescription glasses in Germany cost anywhere from €50 to over €500, depending on the lenses, frame brand, and where you buy them.
-That wide range is exactly what catches most newcomers off guard.
-You assume buying glasses will be straightforward, and then you walk into an Optiker, get handed a price list that makes no sense, and start wondering whether your Krankenversicherung covers any of it.
+Prescription glasses in Germany cost anywhere from €50 to well over €500, depending on your lens prescription, frame choice, and where you actually buy them.
+That range catches most newcomers off guard.
+You walk into an Optiker (optical retailer), get handed a price breakdown that seems written in a foreign language within a foreign language, and immediately wonder what your Krankenversicherung (statutory health insurance) is going to cover.

-When I arrived in Freiburg in 2014, I needed a new pair within my first few weeks.
-I had no idea how the German optical system worked, whether to go to a chain store or an independent optician, or what my public health insurance would actually pay for.
-It took me longer than I’d like to admit to figure out that, for most adults with statutory insurance, the answer to “are glasses covered by insurance Germany” is mostly no. That only changes if you meet specific clinical thresholds.
+Back in 2015 in Freiburg, I needed a new pair within my first few weeks of settling in.
+I genuinely had no idea whether to trust the chain stores or find an independent optician, and it took me longer than I’d like to admit to figure out that, for most adults on public insurance, the answer to “does German health insurance cover glasses?” is mostly no. That changes only if you meet specific clinical thresholds.

 Buying eyeglasses in Germany – a complete guide for expats